Enter your ZIP code:

 "Though many institutions provide education and training to help bring awareness to and address implicit bias, longer-lasting interventions are needed."

-Lunny specializes in consultation-liaison psychiatry.
+Lunny is a consultation-liaison psychiatrist specializing in perinatal and reproductive psychiatry.
 She is an assistant clinical professor at the UC Irvine School of Medicine Department of Psychiatry and Human Behavior.

 About UCI Health